guru1212/testMinions/API/README.md

 **How to Dockerize Python Flask project:**

-Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to cloned local project directory  testMinions/API/ where there is a docker file.
+Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to cloned local project directory - testMinions/API/ where there is a docker file and execute the below commands to build docker image and to run tha application.

 **Build docker image:**